DeepRank/Deeprank-GNN/paper_pretrained_models/README.md

 The data used to train the model are available on SBGrid:  https://data.sbgrid.org/dataset/843/

-Further information can be found in the DeepRank online documentation (https://deeprank-gnn.readthedocs.io/en/latest/index.html)
+Further information can be found in the DeepRank-GNN online documentation (https://deeprank-gnn.readthedocs.io/en/latest/index.html)

 ## Please cite